-Pricing starts at $15/month, and iFit works with a range of NordicTrack and other ICON exercise equipment.
-(If you have multiple devices, a single subscription works across a range of NordicTrack devices, including incline trainers, rowers, cycle machines, and a strength tower.)
+Pricing starts at $15 per month, and iFit works with a range of NordicTrack and other ICON exercise equipment.
+(If you have multiple devices, a single subscription works across a range of NordicTrack devices, including incline trainers, rowers, cycle machines, strength towers, and fitness mirrors).

 I ran several sessions over summer 2019, and then in the fall I picked Puzey’s course in Patagonia.
 I wanted to relive a region I knew well after an expedition to Tierra del Fuego years ago.

 The scenery was sublime, as expected, with misty forests and ocean views.
 But what surprised me was Puzey’s dialogue, which meandered from fitness tips to a historical tutorial on the area’s scourge of invasive beavers.